openbroadcaster/openbroadcaster.github.io/troubleshooting.md

 http://ip-of-server:23233
 ~~~~

-a login window will prompt for user and password.
+Login window will prompt for user and password.
 If there is a timeout and/or network unreachable message try these steps to resolve.

 __Networking Tests__